 Greenscape of Jacksonville, a not-for-profit organization dedicated to enriching Jacksonville through planting, protecting and promoting trees, invites the Jacksonville community to the second annual “Arbor Day Festival and Greenscape Tree Giveaway.”
 The family-focused fundraising event will take place March 24th, Jacksonville’s Official Arbor Day, at Jessie Ball DuPont Park under the Treaty Oak.

-The Tree Festival replaces Greenscape’s annual tree sale.
-Instead of selling trees, the organization plans to give away 5,000 trees to attendees on a first-come, first-served basis.
+The Arbor Day Festival replaces Greenscape’s annual tree sale.
+Instead of selling trees, the organization plans to give away thousands trees to attendees on a first-come, first-served basis.
 Activities will include children’s arts and crafts, a petting zoo, entertainment and educational talks on trees and the environment.
-A dog adoption opportunity will be presented by the Jacksonville Humane Society because dogs really love trees.
-Specially selected vendors and food trucks, including beer, will be available onsite.

 Greenscape of Jacksonville Bringing Artist Konstantin Dimopoulos and his Temporary Art Installation